-- · Politely greet and identify yourself (consider asking another staff person to accompany you before approaching). - Inform person that all visitors must sign in at reception.
-Ask the person the purpose of his/her visit.
-If possible, attempt to identify the individual and/or their vehicle. - If the person's purpose is not legitimate, ask him/her to leave.
-Accompany them to the exit. - Notify the receptionist and Executive Director or designate of the suspicious person.
+- Politely greet and identify yourself (consider asking another staff person to accompany you before approaching) - If possible, have something between you are the person ie. A corridor or railing - Inform person that all visitors must sign in at reception.
+Ask the person the purpose of their visit.
+If possible, attempt to identify the individual and/or their vehicle - If the person's purpose is not legitimate, ask them to leave.
+Accompany them to the exit - Notify the receptionist and Executive Director or designate of the suspicious person

-A dangerous person is someone whose behaviour suggests a possible threat.
+A dangerous person is someone whose behavior suggests a possible threat.